LANC1NATOR/UserStatusTelegramBot/README.md

-# VK_API_TELEGRAM_BOT
+# UserStatusTelegramBot
-Telegram Bot gives information about user's status on vk.com.
+With the help of VK API this Telegram Bot gives information about user's status on vk.com.
 It's my study project;)